 Boxers can and often do enjoy swimming, however, they are at risk while swimming in bodies of water.
 Due to the structure of the Boxer’s shortened snout, these dogs will have a more difficult time breathing while in the water.
 For this reason, safety precautions are necessary.

 Just because Boxers weren’t “bred” for swimming, does not mean they should avoid water.
 Plenty of Boxers have successfully become good swimmers.
 But before you throw your Boxer in the deep end, there are things you should know.

 RECOMMENDED: Are Boxers Good With Kids?

 Table of Contents

-Why Boxers Aren’t Good Swimmers
+Reasons Why Boxers Aren’t Great Swimmers

 Unfortunately, not all dog breeds are gifted with the ability to flawlessly maneuver in water.
 Some dog breeds, such as the Golden Retriever or Chesapeake Retriever, were actually bred to swim.